urbit/urbit.org-reloaded/content/blog/providers.md

 Urbit has been getting nicer to use and more stable every day.
 We use it constantly, both as a company (Tlon) and for the broader Urbit community.
 From what we can tell, people are using Urbit to start communities of their own here and there.
 The problem is: to use our platform, you’ve got to run it yourself.
 This limits our audience *a lot*.
 Setting up a VPS and running an Urbit OS node is pretty easy if you’re comfortable in the command line, which makes it completely impossible for most people.

 We hear from people regularly who want to be able to sign up for Urbit like it was any cloud service.
 What they want is what we’ve been calling a *provider*: a service to provide easy onboarding and hosting.
-Given a good provider, we’d be pretty close to our long-term vision: Urbit would feel like an ubiquitous, easily accessible service.
+Given a good provider, we’d be pretty close to our long-term vision: Urbit would feel like a ubiquitous, easily accessible service.

 We’ve always assumed that providers would have to come into existence sooner or later.
 By the look of it, that time is now.
 Tlon and a few others have provider-like services in the works.
 We’ll talk about the specifics of what Tlon is planning to do in a future post.
 In this one, we’ll talk about what a provider is, why anyone would start one, and give a few examples of what they might look like.